Insecure actor Jay Ellis claims someone slapped him in an airport because of his character Lawrence in resurfaced interview - ExBulletin

 She literally slapped me and went Oh my God, Oh my God.
 I am really sorry.
 I’m so mad at you, Lawrence, Ellis said.
 She was like, and you’d think I know better because I’m a writer.

-He said he was even more shocked when the woman asked the interviewer for a story immediately after.
+He said he was even more shocked when the woman asked to interview him for a story immediately after.

-She was like, do you think I could do an interview with you at some point?
+She said, ‘Do you think I could do an interview with you at some point?
 And I was like, why don’t you hit me when I’m back in the country and I get it right, Ellis laughed.

 The ex-actor said he never heard from the woman before, but he is delighted at the opportunity to report her.